Rupali4sr/Netflix_Dashboard_Tableau/README.md

 # Dataset
 The dataset used for this project is Netflix Movies and TV shows dataset available on Kaggle.
 It contains information about various movies and TV shows available on Neytflix including attributes like title, director, cast, country, release year, rating and more.

-# Task performed:
+# Task performed
--Data gathering
+*Data gathering
--Data cleaning
+*Data cleaning
--Data transformation
+*Data transformation
--Dashboard creation
+*Dashboard creation

-# What I've achieved:
+# What I've achieved

 * 📅 Vizualizing Time:
  Demonstrated how to elegantly display the count of TV shows and movies by release date.